Swedemon/MzFightReporter/README.md

 1. On the left choose 'Integrations' then 'Webhooks'.
 1. Click on 'New Webhook' then click 'Copy Webhook URL' to copy the link.
    <p align="center"><img height="260" src="https://i.imgur.com/1WKwOuz.png"/>
+1. In the UI click on the 'Settings' tab and paste in your 'Discord Webhook'.
+Click Apply to save.
 ## Enable Healing Stats
 1. Install the ArcDps healing stats addon:  [click here for instructions](https://github.com/Krappa322/arcdps_healing_stats#readme)
 1. Enter Guild Wars 2 and open the ArcDps options (alt-shift-t).
 Under 'Extensions' tab choose the 'healing_stats' then check 'log healing' and 'enable live sharing'.